How to insert a scleral lens

 5. Pull back the upper lid with your thumb or finger, and hold it by the eyelashes tightly.
 Pull the lower eyelid out of the way.

 6. Slowly insert the lens into your eye.
 If you are using a scleral suction cup, SQUEEZE the barrel of the suction cup to release the lens onto your eye.
 If your scleral suction cup is vented (has a hole) you do not need to squeeze the barrel.
 The DMV Scleral Stand has been designed to help with insertion if you wish to use it.

 8. Check for any air bubbles in the mirror.
 If there is a bubble, you will have to take the lens off and re insert it.

 9. If the lens does not feel comfortable, remove it, clean it and re-insert.

-Note: The suction cup should be cleaned with a sterile alcohol swab after each use.
+Note: The suction cup and scleral stand should be cleaned with a sterile alcohol swab after each use.

 How to remove a scleral lens

 Scleral lenses are best removed with a Rigid suction cup lens remover (small size)

 1. Moisten the tip of the plunger with non preserved saline

 2. Open your eyelids as wide as you can as if you are inserting the scleral lens.